 The Rainforest Alliance is committed to driving positive impacts in the cocoa sector in West Africa and other cocoa growing regions around the world.
 Over recent years, the UTZ and the Rainforest Alliance cocoa programs have expanded significantly and with that expansion comes greater responsibility.
 In May 2018 following the merger with UTZ, the Rainforest […]

-We recently announced the Ag-Tech Developer Challenge, a competition for remote data sensing engineers and developers to find new ways to use technology to help farmers on the ground.
+We launched the first international Ag-Tech Developer Challenge, a competition for remote data sensing engineers and developers to find new ways to use technology to help farmers on the ground.
 Learn about the benefits of remote data sensing technology and how it can help innovate agriculture.

 We have launched the first round of public consultation for the new Rainforest Alliance certification standard.
 An esstial step to creating a stronger approach to certification.
 Your feedback is of key importance for us, so please join us by taking part in our consultation.

 While we continue to work hard on a new and improved certification program, we are beginning the transition process for companies.
 The first step is mutual recognition of the current Chain of Custody certification, which will simplify processes until the new certification is launched.
 This is how it can benefit companies.